 It can be accomplished effectively through intraday emailing and calling.

 Pick the top three candidates who can be potential prospects and send them an email.
 Briefly introduce yourself and ask them who’s responsible for buying decisions.

 Don’t send more than that, you’ll hit the spam category.
 But a genuine question to a few heads will usually get you a much better response rate.

 Then, call all three of those names—same day (not necessarily the same day as the email).

 Not only that it will give your BDRs a fast answer (more often than individual outreach).
 It will also give a few names to drop during your outreach to the decision-maker (e.g. I was speaking with Jane earlier).

 It’s not a silver bullet, but it may seem like that at times.

-The other times, you’ll have to constantly reach out through emails, voicemail, and calls.
+The other times, you’ll have to constantly reach out through emails, voicemails, and calls.

-The purpose of the call is to designate whether or not this brand is a prospect worth sending on to a sales qualified appointment (SQA).
-That should take anywhere from 15 minutes to 45 minutes.
+The purpose of the call is to designate whether or not this brand or lead is a prospect worth sending on to a Sales Qualified Appointment (SQA).
+The call should take anywhere from 15 minutes to 45 minutes.

 The longer the call, the more qualified it is.